-Many people believe this specialty coffee is amongst some of the most prestigious coffees available in the world.
-In the United States, a cup of Kopi Luwak can sell for as much as $80.
+If you’ve explored the realm of specialized coffees or embarked on a quest for the most peculiar or expensive coffee, you’ve likely come across the renowned Kopi Luwak.
+Many people consider this specialty coffee to be one of the most prestigious and finest coffees available worldwide.
+In the United States, a single cup of Kopi Luwak can fetch as much as $80.

 What Is Kopi Luwak Coffee?

 You know you’re drinking poop coffee, right?
 It’s cat poop!
 Well, there’s a bit more to it than that.
 The name is not entirely accurate since it’s not a cat doing the pooping.
 It’s a small animal called an Asian Palm Civet.

 These small creatures are native to Southeast Asian countries like Indonesia, the Philippines, and Vietnam.
 At night, these cat-like animals roam the forests and use their keen sense of smell and strong eyesight to seek out and eat only the ripest coffee cherries.

 The wild Civet completely digests the coffee berry fruit, and the beans are excreted in their feces which are then gathered, cleaned, and roasted.
 The result is Kopi Luwak coffee!

 The word Kopi actually comes from the Bahasa Indonesian language, which means coffee, and Luwak is the Indonesian name for the Palm Civet.
 While it might sound disgusting, the partially digested coffee beans are perfectly safe to drink.

 Once collected, the outer layers of the coffee bean are removed, processed, and the remaining coffee beans are then thoroughly cleaned before being roasted and packaged.
 The common misconception regarding Kopi Luwak is that it’s a type of coffee.

 But, it’s actually a very bizarre coffee processing method with the Palm Civet doing the processing.